 The Group incorporated a second holding company in 2009.
 Confusingly, this company was also named Sino Zim Development Pvt Ltd, but was registered in Zimbabwe and had a different ownership structure and board composition.
 Kamba held 51 percent of this company's shares.
 The remaining 49 percent of the company's shares were held by Jimmy Zerenie, the Queensway Group's chief envoy in Harare.
 Zerenie and Kamba served as two of the company's six directors.
 Lo and Fung also sat on the board.
 The remaining directors included two ZANU-PF appointees: Gift Kalisto Machengete, a diplomat who previously served as Zimbabwe's Acting High Commissioner in Malaysia and later sat on Zimbabwe's Grain Marketing Board; and Pritchard Zhou, a Zimbabwean diplomat.
-Both Machengete and Zhou reportedly have close ties to the CIO.301 trucks to Zimbabwe but insisted they were destined for Zimbabwe's police rather than the CIO.
+Both Machengete and Zhou reportedly have close ties to the CIO.

+Sam Pa also provided the CIO with cargoes of equipment in early 2010, including 200 Nissan NP300 Hardbody pickup trucks shipped to Zimbabwe via Durban, South Africa.
+In an interview with the South China Morning Post, a spokesman for the Queensway Group acknowledged the delivery of the pickup trucks to Zimbabwe but insisted they were destined for Zimbabwe's police rather than the CIO.
 "Two hundred trucks were imported by CIF-related companies from South Africa into Zimbabwe," said the Queenway spokesman.
 "100 were used by Queensway companies for legitimate business activities, and 100 were donated to the Zimbabwean government, which we believe were used by the police for their policing activities."
 Media reports from the same period, however, claimed that these trucks were indeed given to the CIO.
-303 Evidence shows that these "policing activities" may have included violations of human rights.
+Evidence shows that these "policing activities" may have included violations of human rights.
 News reports indicate that, on several occasions, the identified Nissan pickup trucks were used in connection with acts of violence against perceived MDC supporters.
-305